denisoby/tatuh.net/wp-content/plugins/wp-responsive-menu/readme.txt

 * Enable/Disable pinch to zoom feature.
 * Works perfectly on all devices/platforms.
 * Add a custom search bar to your menu.
+* Ability to change the search bar text.

 This plugin works out of box with any theme frameworks like genesis or thesis and it also works fine with multisite setups.